These exciting day trips from Nagoya are full of must-go adventures!

 Ise udon.
 Photo credit: Wikimedia.org

-Complete your Nagoya day trips with some local specialties!
-Satisfy yourself with delicious Ise udon — thick wheat noodles served in a rich sauce made from tamari soy sauce and sweet sake.
-There are also succulent Ise-Ebi lobsters (Japanese spiny lobsters) for die-hard seafood lovers.
+Complete your Nagoya day trips with some local specialities!
+Tuck into delicious Ise udon — thick wheat noodles served in a sauce made from tamari soy sauce and sweet sake.
+There are also succulent Ise-Ebi lobsters (Japanese spiny lobsters) for seafood lovers.

 Tea with akafuku mochi.
 Photo credit: Mie Prefectural Government

-Desserts-wise, akafuku mochi is a must-try.
+Desserts-wise, grab some akafuku mochi.
 This “inside out” confectionery is unique to the region, with smooth red azuki bean paste encasing the soft mochi.
-It’s a simple yet delightful treat that’s very popular with Japanese locals.
+It’s a simple yet delightful treat that’s popular with the Japanese.

 Hours from Nagoya: 2